 There’s no guarantee

-It is not guaranteed that you will get the price of your stop-loss order.
-For example, when asset values decrease rapidly, your order may not be completed at the stop price you specified.
-This may force you to sell at a lesser price than you anticipated.
-This is common in fast-moving markets.
+Another issue with trailing stops is that there’s no guarantee that you’ll get the price of your stop-loss order.
+In fast-moving markets, such as during periods of high volatility, the asset value can decrease rapidly, and your order may not be executed at the stop price you specified.
+This can force you to sell at a lower price than you anticipated, resulting in a loss.

 Volatility disrupts trailing stop losses

-However, if you place the order too high, you may find yourself selling the asset against your will owing to natural market fluctuations at a time when it would be preferable to keep it.
+Trailing stop-loss orders can be particularly challenging to use with volatile assets.
+If you set the order too low to account for anticipated swings, you risk suffering large losses.
+However, if you set it too high, you may end up selling the asset against your will during natural market fluctuations at a time when it would be preferable to keep it.

-If this happens, either don’t trade or adopt a set-and-forget strategy.
-The set-and-forget strategy entails setting a stop and target depending on current market circumstances, then letting the price hit one trading order or the other one without making any modifications.
+Trailing stops can result in many lost trades during periods when the price isn’t moving well.
+When this happens, traders can choose to either not trade or adopt a set-and-forget strategy.
+The set-and-forget strategy involves setting a stop and target depending on current market circumstances and then letting the price hit one trading order or the other one without making any modifications.

-Rather than closing the entire position when the market reaches the calculated move, traders book only half of the possible profit, only to have the market reverse and “eat” the other half.
+Moreover, the forex market is known to trade in ranges for over sixty or sixty-five percent of the time.
+Therefore, trends like the one shown here on the EURUSD don’t happen very often.
+Trailing stops won’t assist in such cases.
+Rather than closing the entire position when the market reaches the calculated move, traders may book only half of the possible profit, only to have the market reverse and “eat” the other half.

 There’s no exact distance

-Over time, the optimal trailing stop loss will shift.
-A larger trailing stop is a better bet during more turbulent periods.
-A tighter trailing stop loss may be useful during calmer times or in a highly steady market.
-But it can be bothersome for many people.
+The optimal distance for a trailing stop loss is constantly shifting because markets and asset movements are always changing.
+A larger trailing stop is a better bet during more turbulent periods, while a tighter trailing stop loss may be useful during calmer times or in a highly steady market.
+However, it can be frustrating for traders to constantly adjust their trailing stop orders based on market conditions.

 Accessibility